afrid0315/aws-azure-devops-interview_questions/docker.md

 #### 27. When we have both CMD and ENTRYPOINT instructions in a Dockerfile?
 **Answer:** CMD instruction will not be executed and CMD instruction will be passed as an argument for ENTRYPOINT.

+#### 28. Is Docker container itself or container runtime?
+**Answer:** Docker is a container runtime.
+It provides a platform for building, managing, and running containers, which are lightweight, portable, and self-sufficient environments for running applications.
+The Docker runtime enables the creation and execution of containers based on Docker images, which contain all the necessary dependencies and configurations to run an application.